MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     exports.HotelsDialog = HotelsDialog;
     ```

-1. To the class, add a couple of helper functions that we'll use in the dialog steps.
+1. To the class, add a couple of helper functions that you'll use in the dialog steps.

     ```javascript
     addDays(startDate, days) {